Digital-Humanities-Courses/RStudioMap/README.md

 - *TheCode.R*: The R script used for data processing and map visualization.
 - *TheMainMap.html*: The interactive map output.

+## What We Did
+### Step 1: Data Collection & Preprocessing
+Compiled a dataset of locations appearing in Shakespeare’s plays.

+### Step 2: Map Creation in R
+Used packages such as ggplot2 and leaflet in R to generate the map visualization.

+### Step 3: Report Writing
+Documented our methodology and results in LaTeX, with images illustrating key findings.

 ## Credits
 Project done as part of Digital Humanities coursework at the University of Geneva.